xtuzil/CacheMockingFW-DemonstrationProject/README.md

 This is a template for MockFW users to create mock in docker.
 It is build on InterSystems ObjectScript template from: https://github.com/intersystems-community/objectscript-docker-template

 ## Prerequisites
 This needs to have docker installed.
+(Docker-compose)

 ## Instructions for docker mock user
 As a mock user you have two options: